 World Energy Needs

 Different countries use different types of energy, so it’s difficult to say who uses the most.
-Canada itself uses a complicated energy mix of oil, natural gas, hydroelectricity, nuclear and more.
+Canada itself uses a diverse energy mix including oil, natural gas, hydroelectricity, nuclear and more.

 Regardless of the source of energy, demand is growing.
-With the global population expected to increase by about two billion over the next two decades, and with improving standards of living, it is estimated the world will need about 47 million more megawatts of electricity than current consumption.
+With the global population expected to increase by about two billion over the next two decades, and with improving standards of living, it is estimated that electricity consumption will increase 50% from 2021 to 2040.
+Source: IEA World Energy Outlook, 2022.

-Right now, fossil fuels supply about 80% of the energy we require.
+Current demand for fossil fuels (oil, gas and coal) is 66% of total energy demand.
+Source: IEA World Energy Outlook, 2022.
 The remaining sources include nuclear power, biofuels, hydro, and other renewables such as solar, wind and geothermal energy.

-The International Energy Agency (IEA) prepares annual projections about potential energy demand using a number of difference scenarios.
-In its 2019 report, the IEA projected global demand for natural gas is expected to increase by 36% by 2040, supplying 25% of total energy consumed worldwide, and global demand for oil will increase by 9%, supplying 28% of total energy consumed.
+The International Energy Agency (IEA) prepares annual projections about potential energy demand using a number of different scenarios.
+In its 2021 report, the IEA Stated Policies Scenario projects total energy demand to increase 21% by 2040.
+Global demand for natural gas is expected to increase 28% and global demand for oil will increase by 17% by 2050.